Archery at the 2016 Summer Olympics – Women's individual: Schedule

+All times are Brasília Time (UTC−03:00) Source:

 Report

 Pre-event

 Tan Ya-Ting (pictured at the 2019 Archery World Cup) entered as one of the favourites to compete for an Olympic medal.

 With South Korea's long-established record of success in the women's individual event, the trio of Ki Bo-bae, Chang Hye-jin, and Choi Mi-sun entered as favourites to challenge for the gold medal.
 Ki and Choi in particular were tipped for victory by several observers, including commentator George Tekmitchov, compound archer Sara López, and World Archery journalist Andrea Vasquez.
 Jane Zorowitz of NBC predicted that Choi was Ki's biggest obstacle to retaining her Olympic title.

 Others favoured those outside the South Korean team.
 Former Olympians Juan René Serrano and Natalia Valeeva picked Aída Román and Deepika Kumari as their favourites, whereas broadcaster Carl Arky selected Chinese Taipei's Tan Ya-ting as his choice for gold medal.
 Zorowitz also listed Tan and her teammate Lei Chien-ying as serious medal challengers, while Vinica Weiss of Sports Illustrated called Ksenia Perova as one of her athletes to watch.
 Peter Rutherford of Reuters further suggested that the rising number of archery teams employing Korean coaches in an attempt to emulate South Korea's track record would increase the number of contenders for the Olympic crown.